-1 Task Summary
+1 Task summary

 Your agent is trapped in the Wumpus world.
 Find a way for your agent to leave it using a PDDL planner.
 The assignment repository [AR] contains maps for you to solve.
+It also contains a script for checking your solutions.